waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Map Corrections
 *   Map ID `20_1` is not just 'Pokecenter2F'.
 It also contains the Link Club and its associated record rooms.
 Interacting with a Link Receptionist can warp the player to one of these rooms.
 The visual content on screen is the only way to differentiate.

+## IV.
+Methodology Improvements (Post-Reflection)
+*   **Tile Testing Protocol:** I will be more rigorous in testing new tile types.
+This includes attempting to move into and out of the tile from all four cardinal directions and documenting the results immediately.
+*   **Hypothesis Generation:** When faced with a complex puzzle, I will generate and document multiple, distinct hypotheses in my notepad before beginning testing.
+This will help me avoid fixation on a single, potentially incorrect, line of reasoning.